Geothermal Heat Pump Cost in Oklahoma: 2026 Complete Guide

 5-ton 3,000-4,000 sq ft $27,000-$38,000 $10,000

-Ranges are for horizontal closed-loop systems in central Oklahoma on suitable soil.
-Vertical loops cost 20–40% more.
-Pond loops are often the least expensive where a suitable water body exists.
+Ranges are for horizontal closed-loop units in central Oklahoma on suitable soil.
+Vertical loops charge 20-40% more.
+Pond loops are frequently the least expensive where a suitable water body exists.
 CKenergy rebate shown for CKenergy members only.

 Geothermal costs break down into two major categories: the ground loop (the buried pipe network) and the heat pump equipment inside the house.